-2.21 Revaluation reserve
+2.20 Revaluation reserve

-Any increase in value of buildings is accounted for in revaluation reserve unless and to the extent it covers any decrease in revaluation of the same assets previously recognised as expenses.
+Any increase in value of buildings is accounted for in revaluation reserve, net of any deferred tax, unless and to the extent it covers any decrease in revaluation of the same assets previously recognised as expenses.
 In such cases it is recognised as income.
 Any decrease is initially set off against increase in the value of the same assets during the previous valuation, and only the balance outstanding is recognised as expenses.

 Revaluation reserve is realised using the assets: when revalued property, plant and equipment is depreciated, revaluation reserve is reduced by the amount, by which asset depreciation expenses increased as a result of revaluation.
+The amount transferred is net of any related deferred tax.
 When revalued property, plant and equipment is written off, a corresponding amount of revaluation reserve arising as a result of revaluation is transferred from the revaluation reserve directly to retained earnings.